How to book the lowest train fares

 Photo: Daniel Elkan

 Snowcarbon Founder Daniel Elkan discovered this and wrote a feature for The Guardian about the problem.
-The excellent rail advice website Seat 61 website says the same thing.
+The excellent Seat 61 website says the same thing.

-Even if Youth or Senior fares are cheaper than adults, it's only by about 3% - 4%.
-Nothing to get very excited about, although every little helps.
+Even if Youth or Senior fares are cheaper than adults, it's only by about 3–4%.
+Nothing to get very excited about, although of course, every little helps.

-So always check fares using only adults first, and then double check for any possibly discount for youths or seniors after that.
+So always check fares using only adults first, and then double-check for any possible discount for youths or seniors.
 If booking with a rail-booking agent instead of online, the agent will price these accordingly, so you don't need to worry.

 Tip 8: In some cases, shop around

-For most destinations, for example, Rail Europe, Trainline, Eurostar and SNCF Connect have access to the same fares.
+For most destinations, booking websites like Rail Europe, Trainline, Eurostar and SNCF Connect have access to the same fares.
 However, for other destinations, different rail companies may have access to different promotional fares or certain trains or journeys not offered by other websites.
-So it’s always worth checking more than one website.
+So it’s always worth checking more than one.

-As mentioned above, it’s often worth using an expert booking service such as those listed in Tip 3.
-They have sophisticated booking systems and a wealth of experience.
+As mentioned above, it’s also worth contacting an expert booking service such as those listed in Tip 3.
+They have sophisticated booking systems and a wealth of booking experience.

-At Snowcarbon we’ll always try to put you in touch with the most appropriate rail company for your destination.
-You can read more about your booking options here too.
+At SnowCarbon, we’ll always try to put you in touch with the most appropriate rail company for your destination, and you can read more about your booking options here.

 Tip 9: Consider transfer costs

 When comparing the cost of travelling by train with the cost of flying, make sure you factor in transfer costs.
-These can be expensive from the airport, and transfers from train stations to resorts are much less.
+These can be expensive from the airport, and much less expensive from train stations.

 Some hotels, chalets and tour operators will pick you up from the train station free of charge.